What does Deductible, Co-Insurance, Out of Pocket, and Visit Limit mean?

 When it comes to physical therapy, we also need to be aware of what your visit limit is for the year.
 If you use all your visits, then your insurance company will not pay for any extra costs no matter what your deductible or out of pocket met amount is.
 Physical therapy visits can be as little as 20 visits per year or as large as unlimited.
 Again, these limits are set by your insurance company.

 At Witte Physical Therapy we want to make sure that you are aware of what your benefits are and what your costs may be.
 We will provide any education needed to our current, future, or perspective patients to make sure that you understand how your insurance works and how physical therapy will be processed by your insurance company.
-Please contact us at 402-234-3333 in Louisville, 402-298-4747 in Plattsmouth, or 402-654-2121 in Hooper to get any of your insurance questions answered!
+Please contact us at 402-234-3333 in Louisville or 402-298-4747 in Plattsmouth to get any of your insurance questions answered!